dyngnosis/dyngnosis.github.io/automation_vt.md

----
-layout: research
-title: Overcoming VirusTotal's Shadow DOM with Selenium and PyShadow
+# Overcoming VirusTotal's Shadow DOM with Selenium and PyShadow
----
 For cybersecurity practitioners, VirusTotal (VT) is a critical tool for the analysis and scanning of files and URLs.
 However, automating interactions with VT can be challenging due to its advanced anti-automation measures, including the use of Shadow DOM to encapsulate and hide crucial data and controls.
 This technical guide discusses the implementation of Selenium alongside PyShadow to navigate VT's Shadow DOM, enabling automated data extraction for file details and behavioral analysis.

 ### Understanding the Shadow DOM and Its Impact on Automation
 The Shadow DOM is a web technology that allows developers to encapsulate HTML, CSS, and JavaScript, preventing styles and scripts from interfering with the main document.
 While this improves web application modularity and maintainability, it poses significant barriers to automation tools like Selenium, which are designed to interact with the main DOM.
 As a result, elements within the Shadow DOM are inaccessible to Selenium, making automation efforts ineffective without additional tools.

+### Disclaimer:
+This guide is crafted with the spirit of academic curiosity and is aimed at aiding cybersecurity students and enthusiasts in their educational pursuits.
+It's important to note that any commercial application of these methods for accessing VirusTotal (or any service) without proper authorization not only flirts with the boundaries of terms of service agreements but almost certainly crosses them.
+In simpler terms, if you're thinking about using this for your day job or any commercial venture, think again.
+Not only is it likely against the rules, but it might also earn your IP address a spot on the naughty list (read: banned).
+So, let's keep this in the realm of learning and exploration, shall we?
+After all, it's all fun and games until someone gets IP banned.
+Proceed with both caution and a healthy dose of common sense.

 ### The Challenge of Automating VirusTotal
 Automating VT lookups and analysis without official API access necessitates navigating its anti-automation defenses.
 Options for accessing VT data are limited to expensive premium API access or the restrictive community API.
-Selenium, equipped with a headless browser, initially seems like a viable solution for automation; however, VT's use of the Shadow DOM renders much of its content unreachable, requiring a different approacmmon sense.s, we hit a wall:", str(e))
+Selenium, equipped with a headless browser, initially seems like a viable solution for automation; however, VT's use of the Shadow DOM renders much of its content unreachable, requiring a different approach.

+The following code demonstrates the Selenium failure case where no clickable links can be found in the browser DOM object.